Mathématique: Chapter 4

 “Then why—”

-“Fuck,” Young hissed.
-“So does that mean—”
+“Damn it,” Young hissed.
+“Does that mean—”

 “Hey.”
 Young grabbed Rush’s shoulder before he could go anywhere.
-“Create a perimeter without walking in front of any windows.”
+“Create a perimeter without walking in front of any windows?”

 Rush nodded.

-Young shot Telford a disapproving look.
+Young shot Telford a warning look.

 They waited in silence.

-“Radio it in.”
-Telford paused, looking up at the ceiling before continuing with, “Did you recover Dr. Rush’s computer?”
+“Radio it in.
+Did you recover Dr. Rush’s computer?”

 “Yes sir.”

-“Can I have that back, actually?”
-Rush asked pointedly.
+“Can I have that back?”
+Rush asked.

 “Nope,” Telford said, “not until it’s been cleared.”
 He depressed a button on his radio.
-“I’m assuming temporary command of SG-3.
+“I’m assuming command of SG-3.
 Secure the prisoners and regroup at Rush’s apartment.”

 Young grimaced.